Buntkicktgut: Tournaments

-Holiday camps and youth mobilisation
+Holiday camps and youth mobilization

-Camps, outings, trips, and youth exchanges offer the children and young people of buntkicktgut the opportunity to “look past the end of their own nose”, i.e. to broaden their horizons and to make new contacts.
+Camps, outings, trips, and youth exchanges offer the children and young people of Buntkicktgut the opportunity to “look past the end of their own nose”, i.e. to broaden their horizons and to make new contacts.
 These excursions are also an irreplaceable sphere of learning for identification, team spirit and social responsibility.
 Examples are the summer camps supported by the EU and local partner initiatives in 2011 (Lepoglava, Croatia), 2012 (Katy Wroclawskie, Poland), 2013 (Subotica, Serbia), 2014 (Szombathely, Hungary), 2015 (Carcassonne, France) and 2016 (Lutherstadt Eisleben, Germany).